 Research Information Systems, a joint unit of Hospital Information Systems and the CHOP Research Institute, serves the unique computing needs of the scientific community.
 The department provides on-site technical support for research, implements policies for specialized research information technology support and provides capabilties and expertise for advanced scientific computing for research.

-The Office of Postdoctoral Affairs is dedicated to supporting the next generation of scientists by improving the research trainee experience at The Children's Hospital of Philadelphia.
+The Office of Academic Training and Outreach Programs is dedicated to supporting the next generation of scientists by improving the research trainee experience, management of research training requirements, STEM pipeline programming, and diversity support programming at the Children's Hospital of Philadelphia.
 The office serves as a central resource for trainees, providing programmatic support to all research trainees (including postdoctoral fellows, MD fellows, training grant fellows and CHOP-based UPenn graduate students) and maintaining a specialized administrative infrastructure to support the Children's Hospital of Philadelphia postdoc population.

 The Office of Research Safety oversees the development, implementation and administration of biological, laboratory and chemical safety programs while working closely with Environmental Health and Safety for all Hospital-wide safety initiatives.
 The office partners with investigators and staff to develop policies and procedures that are relevant and practical and comply with government regulations.
 This office also administers the Institutional Biological Safety Committee.